 How does this scene emphasize the significance of Carol and Therese’s meeting?

 Carol seems to shock Therese out of the monotony of her experience.
 Several details emphasize this.
-While most of the customers are wearing black, blue or grey, Carol’s salmon-colored scarf and hat make her immediately stand out in the first shot she appears in.
+While most of the customers are wearing black, blue, or grey, Carol’s salmon-colored scarf and hat make her immediately stand out in the first shot she appears in.

 Additionally, Carol turns and pauses as she’s walking away and tells Therese, “I like the hat,” and Therese immediately brightens.
 Carol must know, from the identical hats worn by all the employees, that this was not a hat Therese selected for herself.
 Instead, this seems to be an acknowledgment of seeing something about Therese beneath the restrictions that are imposed on her, or seeing that Therese is managing those restrictions well.
 This moment is emphasized through the cinematography; up until this moment, every shot in this scene was a static shot, but this moment leads to two tracking shots that follow Carol and Therese, indicating that the story has been set in motion by the spark of chemistry between them, and by Therese’s decision to return Carol’s gloves.